kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 Distelli takes a completely different approach allowing you to use local build servers (but they are still managed by their web interface).

 ##### SSH into build slaves.

 While build logs are certainly helpful when a build fails, having SSH support for a build slave is the ultimate tool for debugging build problems.
-At the time of writing this capability is offered only by CircleCI, Codeship, SemaphoreCI and Vexor.
+At the time of writing this capability is offered only by CircleCI, Codeship, SemaphoreCI, SolanoLabs and
+Vexor.